-It’s Sam’s first day on the job as a Sales Enablement Manager for Fast Growth Inc., a rapidly expanding tech company, and he’s feeling daunted to say the least.
-It’s the first time Fast Growth Inc. has employed a sales enablement specialist and there’s so much that can be done to improve sales productivity and equip the sales reps, that it’s almost overwhelming for him to decide where to start.
-It would be easy to spin his wheels for the first few months, but Fast Growth Inc is on a fast trajectory and are keen to see some quick results.
-To get the most out of the next 90 days, Sam should put together a 30, 60 and 90 day plan to implement these 3 things.
+Picture this: It’s Sam’s first day on the job as a sales enablement manager for Fast Growth Inc., a rapidly expanding tech company, and he’s feeling daunted, to say the least.
+He’s Fast Growth Inc.’s first-ever enablement specialist.
+There’s a lot to be done to improve sales productivity and equip the sales reps, and it’s overwhelming for him to decide where to start.
+It would be easy to spin his wheels for the first few months, but Fast Growth Inc. is on a fast trajectory and are keen to see some quick results.
+Sound familiar?

-To date Fast Growth Inc’s approach to sales readiness has been ad hoc, which is no surprise given their team has grown quickly and is planned to expand from 25 to 100 in the next 6 months (say).
-There’s a plethora of product and buyer information in wiki documents, emails and pdf documents that grows each week as new product features and bug fixes are introduced.
-On top of that each sales manager has developed their own way to train and keep their staff up to speed with the changes.
-But there’s no standard way to determine whether the sales reps have absorbed all of this information, identify what knowledge gaps they have, and if in fact they’re actually really sales ready.
+To date, Fast Growth Inc.’s approach to sales readiness has been ad hoc, which is no surprise given their team has grown quickly and is planned to expand from 25 to 100 in the next six months.
+There’s a ton of product and buyer information in wiki documents, emails, and PDFs that grows each week as new product features and bug fixes are introduced.
+On top of that, each sales manager has their own way to train and keep their staff up to speed.
+But there’s no standard way to determine whether the sales reps have absorbed all this information, identify what knowledge gaps they have, and if they’re actually really sales ready.

 By conducting an audit of all the existing training and product content for both new and seasoned reps, Sam can see where there may be content gaps, and also determine if there is perhaps some content that the sales reps don’t really consume at all.
 It may be in a format that is not engaging or difficult to understand, or perhaps it’s not really relevant to them at all.
 At this stage, it’s important for Sam to look at the existing training content objectively, and decide what really is the most important information for these sales reps.
 For example, as Fast Growth Inc. is a SaaS business it will be most helpful for the reps to have access to use case studies, whereas if it was into big data perhaps detailed training on product features would be more relevant to them.